We would love to hear from you.

 Integrated idea management is an approach of listening to ideas by using pre-existing tools and software, rather than a dedicated ideas application.
 All the ideas collected are then fed into a single platform where they can be filtered, reviewed and managed accordingly.

-Employees simply submit their ideas directly into tools they already use every day, like Microsoft Teams, and the integrated idea management software enables you to effectively and efficiently manage these ideas at scale.
+Employees simply submit their ideas directly into tools or apps they already use every day, like Microsoft Teams, and the integrated idea management solution enables you to effectively and efficiently manage these ideas at scale.

 Employees are able to collaborate remotely within Teams, from anywhere at any time, around exciting ideas and innovations.
 Although, even on Teams, it’s not always as easy to find and share ideas as we may like.

-Of course, you can’t just encourage idea-sharing without structure; that would result in random, disparate posts of ideas clogging up our channels (let’s be honest, none of us want that!)
+Of course, you can’t just collect ideas from employees without structure; that would result in random, disparate posts of ideas clogging up our channels (let’s be honest, none of us want that!)

 To add structure and efficiency to the ideation and innovation management process, we recommend using an app.
 However, not just any old app…